-604.4.7 Establish joint administrative committees
+4.5.7 Establish joint administrative committees

-Establish joint administrative committees, or undertake joint activities with other sports organizations where deemed helpful or necessary by Hawaiian Swimming;
+Establish joint administrative committees, or undertake joint activities with other sports organizations where deemed helpful or necessary by HISI;

-604.4.8 Establish committees

-Establish by resolution or the Hawaiian Swimming Policies and Procedures Manual one or more committees of its members.
-The committees shall have the powers and duties specified in the resolution or the Hawaiian Swimming Policies and Procedures Manual, which may include delegation of one or more of the powers and duties of the House of Delegates other than the powers to amend these Bylaws or remove Board Members and other elected officers;

-604.4.9 Amend the Bylaws of Hawaiian Swimming in accordance with Section 611.3; and
+4.5.8 Amend the Bylaws of Hawaiian Swimming in accordance with Section 611.3; and

-604.4.10 Remove Board Members and other elected or appointed officers
+4.5.9 Remove Board Members and other elected or appointed officers

-Remove from office any Board Members, members of the Board of Review, or committee Chair or members or coordinators who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Board of Review for any of the reasons set forth in Article 404.1.3 of USA Swimming Rules and Regulations.
-However, no Board Member, Board of Review member or elected committee Chair or coordinator may be removed except upon not less than thirty (30) days written notice by the Secretary or other officer designated by the House of Delegates specifying the alleged deficiency in the performance of member responsibilities or specific official duties or other reason.
-All notices and proceedings under this section shall be prepared, served and processed utilizing the procedures for a formal hearing pursuant to Article 406 of USA Swimming Rules and Regulations to the extent applicable.
-Should the Board Member, Board of Review member or elected committee Chair or coordinator contest the alleged deficiency or other reason alleged in the notice, the House of Delegates shall hold a hearing at which the defendant shall have the same rights as if the hearing were to be conducted by the Board of Review pursuant to Part Four of the USA Swimming Rules and Regulations.
+Remove from office any persons elected by the House of Delegates (Board Members, members of the Administrative Review Board, or committee chairs or coordinators) who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Article 404.1.3 of USA Swimming Rules and Regulations.
+However, no such individual may be removed except upon not less than thirty (30) days written notice by the Secretary or other officer designated by the House of Delegates specifying the alleged deficiency in the performance of member responsibilities or specific official duties or other reason and an opportunity to respond in writing within twenty (20) days to such allegations.

 4.6 ANNUAL AND REGULAR MEETINGS - The annual meeting of the House of Delegates of XXSI shall be held in the spring, summer, fall, winter [select one].
 Regular meetings of the House of Delegates may be held in accordance with a schedule adopted by the House of Delegates or the Board of Directors.